Belden (BDC)

 10. Return on Invested Capital (ROIC)

-Although Belden hasn’t been the highest-quality company lately because of its poor top-line performance, it historically found a few growth initiatives that worked.
-Its five-year average ROIC was 12.2%, higher than most industrials businesses.
+Although Belden hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked.
+Its five-year average ROIC was 12.9%, higher than most industrials businesses.

 Belden Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Belden’s ROIC increased by 2.7 percentage points annually over the last few years.
-This is a good sign, and we hope the company can keep improving.
+Unfortunately, Belden’s ROIC averaged 2.9 percentage point decreases over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment